dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/reading-nrbf-payloads.md

 All `[Serializable]` types from [Quartz.NET](https://github.com/search?q=repo%3Aquartznet%2Fquartznet+%5BSerializable%5D+language%3AC%23&type=code&l=C%23) that can be persisted by the library itself are `sealed`, so there are no custom types that the users could create and the payload can contain only known types.
 They also provide public constructors, so it is possible to re-create these types based on the information read from payload.

 `SettingsPropertyValue` type from `System.Configuration.ConfigurationManager` library exposes an `object PropertyValue` that may internally use `BinaryFormatter` to serialize and deserialize any object that was stored in the configuration file.
 It could be used to store an integer, a custom type, a dictionary or literally anything.
-Because of that, **it is impossible to migrate this library without introducing breaking changes to the API, as the payload can contain anything**.
+Because of that, **it is impossible to migrate this library without introducing breaking changes to the API**.

 ### Identifying BinaryFormatter payload